mkalantari96/Task-Management-Application/README.md

 - **Filter by Status**: Use the dropdown in the filter box to display only tasks with the selected status.
 - **Drag and Drop**: Rearrange tasks by dragging and dropping them to a new position in the list.

-## Future Improvements

-- Integration with a backend API for task persistence.
-- User authentication to support multiple users.
-- Additional customization for task priorities or categories.

 ## Contributing

 Feel free to fork this repository, submit pull requests, or raise issues.
 All contributions are welcome!

-## License

-This project is licensed under the MIT License.